Assurance report of the independent auditor

 Limitations to the scope of our audit

-References to external sources or websites in the Integrated Annual Report are not part of the Integrated Annual Report itself nor the Sustainability Information as audited by us.
+References to external sources or websites in the Integrated Annual Report are not part of the sustainability information as audited by us.
 Therefore, we do not provide assurance on this information.

 Our opinion is not modified in respect to these matters.

-Furthermore, the Managing Board is responsible for such internal control as it determines is necessary to enable the preparation of the Sustainability Information that is free from material misstatements, whether due to fraud or error.
+Furthermore, the Managing Board is responsible for such internal control as it determines is necessary to enable the preparation of the sustainability information that is free from material misstatements, whether due to error or fraud.